 There are no proposed relocations of existing aboveground facilities or public utilities.
 As of this report, there is insufficient data to estimate the scope and cost for any potential underground utility relocation(s) and/or protections for features passing through the line of protection.
 Based on the proposed Project scope, an engineering assessment was made that determined any utility impacts were likely minor due to the relatively small segments of floodwalls/gates and their locations.
-A contingency cost of \$50,000 was allocated to each segment to account for potential relocations, with a contingency percentage of 74% added due to the lack of detailed utility data.
+Due to the lack of detailed utility data, a contingency cost of was allocated to the project for potential relocations.
 Detailed utility data will be obtained during PED.
-The amount allocated for any potential relocations needed is \$609,000, which is captured in the Project's 02-Relocation cost account.
+The amount allocated for potential relocations is \$1,425,000, which is captured in the Project's 02-Relocation cost account.